Connect with others who understand.

 • Pain in your lower back, hips, or buttocks

-• Pain, redness, warmth, and swelling in your knees, toes, ankles, heels, neck, or shoulders
+• Pain, skin discoloration, warmth, and swelling in your knees, toes, ankles, heels, neck, or shoulders

 • Joint stiffness in the mornings